-For the first quarter of 2006 as compared to the first quarter of 2005, sales volume increased in our OSB-based exterior product line as well as for commodity OSB produced by our siding mills.
-Increases in our OSB-based exterior product line were a result of increased market share as well as continued development of our siding trim business.
+For the second quarter and first six months of 2006 compared to the corresponding periods in the prior year, sales volume increased in our OSB-based siding product line as well as for commodity OSB produced at one of our siding mills.
+Increases in our OSB-based siding product line were a result of market share gains as well as continued development of our siding trim business.
 The increase in commodity OSB is related to our transfer, as of January 1, 2006, of our siding production at our Silsbee, Texas mill to one of two lines at our Hayward, Wisconsin OSB facility.
 Currently, the Hayward mill continues to produce commodity OSB on one of its two production lines.
 In our hardboard product line, sales volume declined and sales prices increased due to a change in product mix that included more siding and less industrial board.

-Overall, improvements in operating results for our siding segment for the first quarter of 2006 compared to the first quarter of 2005 was primarily due to increased sales volumes in our OSB-based exterior products and improved operating performance as we switched our Silsbee, Texas mill with our Hayward, Wisconsin mill.
+Overall, improvements in operating results for our siding segment for the second quarter and first six month of 2006 compared to the same periods of 2005 were primarily due to increased sales volumes and prices in our OSB-based siding products and improved operating performance due to the transfer of siding production to our more efficient Hayward facility discussed above.
 These improvements were partially offset by increases in energy and resin costs.